jaredmcgrath/LikeCompiler/testSuite/README.md

 This contains all our tests for each phase, both positive and negative cases, grouped by the phase in which they were written.

+Each phase directory has a corresponding test documentation file named `testDescriptionsPhaseN.md` (replace `N` with the appropriate phase number).
+E.g. for `Phase2Tests`, see `Phase2Tests/testDescriptionsPhase2.md`.

+Besides the central documentation file for each phase, there are numerous test files in the phase directory.
+All files ending in `.pt` are test programs.
+The expected output for a given test program `<name>.pt` is located in file `<name>.pt.eOutput`.
+This expected output was generated using the appropriate `ssltrace` command, pointing to the ptc library in `src/lib/pt`, with the `-e` flag.
+See details below for reproducing and/or cross-verifying there results.

 ## To run all tests for all phases (`test.sh`)
 1. Ensure you are in the `testSuite/` directory
 2. Run `./test.sh`